Open-Systems-Pharmacology/docs/part-4/setting-up-simulation.md

 - The _total_ time of simulation is from t = 0 to the highest specified End Time.

 - The changes made to the Output Intervals during simulation creation will become the default settings for the next simulation created.

 {% endhint %}

 The solution will be produced at the following time points for a number of _k_ Output Intervals:

 ![Image](../assets/images/part-4/equation-26-1.png)

+## ODE Solver Properties

 Special points (e.g. times of Events such as Applications) will be added automatically.

 MoBi® uses the CVODE differential equation solver.
 The solver settings can be accessed and edited either in the Simulation Wizard when creating a simulation (as depicted below) or in the simulation edit mode in the Settings tab.

 {% hint style="warning" %}
-For more information on the solver, please refer to the documentation of the CVODE solver: [CV_Guide.pdf] https://computation.llnl.gov/casc/sundials/documentation/cv_guide.pdf.
+For more information on the solver, please refer to the documentation of the CVODE solver: [CVODE] https://computation.llnl.gov/projects/sundials/sundials-software.
 {% endhint %}

 ![Simulation Creation Wizard: ODE Solver Properties](../assets/images/part-4/SimCW_SimS.png)